vlang/v/vlib/veb/README.md

 ## Quick Start

-Run your veb app with a live reload via `v -d vweb_livereload watch run .`
+Run your veb app with a live reload via `v -d veb_livereload watch run .`

 Now modifying any file in your web app (whether it's a .v file with the backend logic or a compiled .html template file) will result in an instant refresh of your app